parikshitkumar1/Rock_Paper_Scissors_Classification_Web_App/README.md

 # RPS Classification App
 ## Motivation
-Implementing a resnet model and making a front-end for it
+Implementing and deploy a resnet model and making a front-end for it
 ## Requirements
 Python 3.8 or above with all [requirements](requirements.txt) dependencies installed.
 To install run:
 ```python